2.4

 Simplify With Array Syntax

-Pixel Vue 3 also accepts arrays as value.
+Pixel 3 also accepts arrays as value.

 <template>